 Group of Individuals

-Cause a distraction to diffuse the situation or allow the two parties to be separated.
+Cause a distraction to defuse the situation or allow the two parties to be separated.

 Examples: “Do you need to go to the bathroom?”